Stein's density method for multivariate continuous distributions: Comparing distributions in Wasserstein distance

 \subsection{{Weak Stein equations and a bound under a Poincar\'e condition}}

-Unlike in the 1-dimensional case, bounds such as those in Examples \ref{lem:bouddd}, \ref{lem:bouddd2} or \ref{ex:mcoahsoin} are not available for general target $p_1$, and even existence, let alone regularity, of a solution to the Stein equation is {often} out of reach.
-One way to bypass the necessity for solving Stein equations is to work directly with Fisher information distance $I(p_2 \, | \, p_1)$ or Stein kernel discrepancies $S(p_2 \, | \, p_1)$ {and} then use non-Stein's method related connections with classical discrepancies such as Total Variation, 1-Wasserstein or 2-Wasserstein.
-This approach was used e.g.\ in \cite{nourdin2013integration,ledoux2015stein, courtade2017existence,1i2018stein}. {We conclude the paper by introducing an alternative route via the notion of \emph{weak Stein equations} (and corresponding \emph{weak Stein factors}), as follows.} {In the proof of Theorem \ref{theo:comap}, the Stein equation \eqref{eq:strongsteinequ} is only used in a weak form, namely
+Unlike in the 1-dimensional case, bounds such as those in Examples \ref{lem:bouddd}, \ref{lem:bouddd2} or \ref{ex:mcoahsoin} are not available for general target $p_1$, and even existence, let alone regularity, of a solution of the Stein equation is {often} out of reach.
+One way to bypass the necessity for solving Stein equations is to work directly with Fisher information distance $I(p_2 \mid p_1)$ or Stein kernel discrepancies $S(p_2 \mid p_1)$ {and} then use non-Stein's method related connections with classical discrepancies such as Total Variation, 1-Wasserstein or 2-Wasserstein.
+This approach was used e.g.\ in \cite{nourdin2013integration,ledoux2015stein, courtade2017existence,1i2018stein}. {We conclude the paper by introducing an alternative route via the notion of \emph{weak Stein equations} (and corresponding \emph{weak Stein factors}), as follows.}